 Choosing the best women's backpack is part skill, part inspiration, and part plain hard work, especially if you plan to be living with your pack for months or more.

-That said, the Gregory backpack I used across Africa for a year came pretty close (like most good things, this model is no longer made).
+The Gregory backpack I used across Africa for three years was near perfect (like most good things, this model is no longer made).

 How heavy should my backpack be?

 Some backpacks are extremely light but the trade-offs are sturdiness and comfort.
 The lightests backpacks won't have much heavy padding, and they'll be light on straps and pockets.
 Still, when an airline limits you to 8Kg/17lb, and some do, you don't want half that weight going into the structure of a backpack.

 Should it fit on board?